Zhentao-Liu/VPAL/README.md

 # Releasing
-We will release our code and some test cases once our paper is acceptted.
+We will release our code and some test cases once our paper is accepted.
 I will continue updating this repo.
 If you have any question, just reach out to me: liuzht2022@shanghaitech.edu.cn

 # Citation
 Please cite our paper if you think it is interesting.